danialgoodwin/ultimate-city/README.md

 - Places for temporary storefronts, or stalls in the middle of the walkway
 - Should rail be between the businesses so that passengers can see the businesses?
 Nah, maybe not as 'picturesque'?
 - Where to put the following: factories (can be in the same line as apartments?), water treatment (small redundancies every 5 km?), sewage treatment, landfill, water tower
+- public transportation is free within the town
+- no light pollution